Fira’s essay for the 2019 International Year of Indigenous Languages.

 Music is one of the bridges that can connect two people speaking different languages, from different cultures, with universal joy and heartfelt emotion.

 It rouses us to want to know the singer’s actual words, yet it seems that we already know what they are trying to say.
 In this echo chamber that is an interconnected Earth, music travels from one side to the other with the speed of one upload, held back only by latency and VPN issues.
+However, if you are able to make use of the best vpn for canada, these issues should not affect you very much at all.
 This is pleasant, considering that throughout history music has always been travelling the world.
 Today, its transmission has just moved on from naval voyages to the Internet’s undersea cables.

 This relationship between language and music tells fascinating stories.
 It reveals intimate relationships, cultural exchanges, and human affairs between people from different countries.

 Like how St Jerome translated the Bible to Latin for Rome in the 4th century – something which he could do because he was exceptionally fluent in Hebrew, Greek and Latin – translators are finding hot new opportunities in translating globally popular songs with foreign lyrics to English, so that the rest of the world can enjoy its meaning.
 From the bosom of alluring Korean and Japanese music, well produced as they are, springs a rising interest in learning these languages – at least to a level where they make cute gestures.